Flu vs. Cold symptoms: Understanding the difference

-A cold can cause a sore throat, cough, and runny or stuffy nose.
-Generally speaking, flu symptoms are similar but worse.
-In addition to those symptoms, the flu can cause fever, chills, muscle or body aches, headaches, and fatigue.
-Influenza can also result in more serious health problems, such as pneumonia or bacterial infection.
+A cold can cause a sore throat, cough and runny or stuffy nose.
+Generally speaking, flu symptoms are similar but more severe.
+In addition to those symptoms, influenza (the flu) can cause fever, chills, muscle or body aches, headaches and fatigue.
+Influenza can also result in more serious health problems, such as pneumonia and lead to secondary bacterial infections.

 What is the common cold?